How to use Image Correction Filters For Barcode Using C#

 Below are the outputs of applying the filter using different values.

-As seen in the output image above, the image is binarized to only have black and white colors.
-While it still does not seem to be ideal for barcode reading as filters need to be used in combinations.
-Users will need to experiment with the parameter sensitivity to achieve the best results.
+As shown in the output image above, the image is binarized to only have black and white colors.
+While it still does not seem ideal for barcode reading, filters need to be used in combinations.
+Experiment with the parameter sensitivity to achieve the best results.

-The BinaryThresholdFilter filters an image by splitting the pixels at the given threshold, where it is used to compare the luminance of a color component.
-Similar to the AdaptiveThresholdFilter, this filter can introduce new or unwanted noise if it is not used correctly.
-However, IronBarcode has set default values for the properties of the filter.
+The BinaryThresholdFilter filters an image by splitting the pixels at the given threshold, comparing the luminance of a color component.
+Similar to the AdaptiveThresholdFilter, this filter can introduce new or unwanted noise if not used correctly.
+However, IronBarcode has set default values for the filter properties.

 Similar to the AdaptiveThresholdFilter, the BinaryThresholdFilter accepts the same additional parameters for configuration: